Asymptotic optimality of Grover-Radhakrishnan-Korepin algorithm: Asymptotic structural optimality

 \subsection{Compression of three-bang blocks}

 We now turn the reduced switching analysis into a genuine compression principle.
 By Proposition \ref{prop:universal-reduced-switching-map}, the shortest switching-to-switching $X$- and $Y$-arcs induce the same reduced map on the switching surface.
 By Proposition \ref{prop:universal-switching-continuation}, once the reduced switching data at a regular switching point are fixed, the later reduced bang--bang continuation is fixed as well.
 Therefore, if a multi-bang block has the same reduced endpoint data as a single bang but takes more time, it can be replaced by that shorter bang without changing the later reduced evolution.
+Throughout this section, a bang is a maximal interval on which the active generator is fixed.
+Hence adjacent identical symbols are merged into one longer bang, and non-alternating strings such as \(XXY\) or \(XYY\) are not distinct three-bang blocks but two-bang patterns after this merging.